-Marketing efforts in FY 17-18 include print advertising, bus advertising, newsletters, and community events.
+Marketing efforts in FY 19-20 will include social media, bus advertising, newsletters, and community events.
 Clovis Transit information is listed in the City of Fresno FAX guide.
-The Metro Pass, which is valid on both Stageline and FAX buses at a cost of \$48.00 per month, has been a successful program and is continuing.
-A farebox system project used by both Fresno

-Area Express and Clovis Transit is in progress and is projected to be fully operational by late 2018.
-The new system will coordinate with Fresno State University.
+The 31 Day Pass, which is valid on both Stageline and FAX buses at a cost of \$48.00 per month, has been a successful program and is continuing.
+A farebox system project used by both Fresno Area Express and Clovis Transit is in progress and is projected to be fully operational by late 2018.
+The new system will coordinate with Fresno State University and Fresno City College.